heyhusen/dotfiles/.config/sublime-text/README.md

-# ~/.config/sublime-text-3
+# ~/.config/sublime-text

-Actually, this configuration is for Sublime Text 4.
+This configuration is for Sublime Text 4.

 ## Requirements
 - [flake8](https://flake8.pycqa.org/)